coste-v/kubernetes_infra_tutorial/Part1.md

 ![context](images/part1/context.png)

-We can see our tutorial-context
+We can see our tutorial-context !

-We now need to switch our current context to the one we just created.
-Let's see our current context :
+Last but not least, we'll switch our current context to the one we just created.
+Let's see what is our current context :

 ```bash
 kubectl config current-context
 ```

-Which outputs "docker-desktop" in my case.
-Let's change our context with the following command :
+On docker-desktop, this should outputs "docker-desktop".
+Let's change our context to the one we just created:

 ```bash
 kubectl config use-context tutorial-context
 ```

-Now, every time we'll run a kubectl command, it will apply it to our current-context, using our tutorial-namespace.
+Having done that, every time we'll run a kubectl command, it will apply it to our current-context, using our tutorial-namespace.
 Great !
-Let's move on and start playing with our cluster.
+Let's move on and start playing with our cluster !

 ## B. Starting a redis server

 We'll now start our redis server.
-For the sake of comprehension, we'll run almost everything using the notion of Pod.
-We'll move on later to more complicated concept.
+For the sake of comprehension, we'll run almost most of our resources using the Pod kind.
+A Pod is the atomic element in a kubernetes cluster and the simplest to understand.
+We'll move on more complicated concept later in our tutorial.

-A Pod is the atomic element in a kubernetes cluster.
-Our first pod will simply run a redis server.
+Our first pod will run a redis server.
 Here is what the configuration file looks like :

 ```yml
 # kubernetes_files/part1/1_pod_redis.yml